 This scheme, which honours his legacy, will provide opportunities for future generations of British students, from all backgrounds, to study and work abroad across the globe.

 Today, Turing is best known for leading the code-breaking successes at Bletchley Park during the Second World War.
-However, his achievements were far broader than deciphering cryptography.
+However, his achievements were far broader than cryptography.

 Turing was a true computing pioneer.
 In civilian life, he applied his practical war-time experiences to design the Automatic Computing Engine, the design principles of which underlie modern personal computers.